divyanshsharma24-git/JARVIS/readme.md

 ## ✨ Overview

-MARK XLIX deepens the personal assistant foundation.
+J.A.R.V.I.S. deepens the personal assistant foundation.
 Rather than adding more tools, this build focused on making the assistant truly *yours*: it starts with your computer, learns your name, and pays attention to what you're doing.
 The goal before the plugin era begins is a core that feels alive — not just reactive.

 ---

 ##  Capabilities

-### Core Features
+### Core Features of J.A.R.V.I.S.
 | Feature | Description |
 |---|---|
 | 🎙️ Real-time Voice | Ultra-low latency conversation in any language via Gemini Live API |